REPORT: Migrant Group Assaults Border Patrol Agent, Shots Fired

 A Border Patrol agent working near the Texas Border fired multiple shots at a group of migrants who attacked during a traffic stop.
 Two gunshots fired by the agent struck one of the attacking migrants.

-A Border Patrol agents initiated a traffic stop on Highway 349 near Dryden, Texas, on Wednesday morning.
+A Border Patrol agents initiated a traffic stop on Highway 349 near Dryden, Texas, on Tuesday night.
 The vehicle contained approximately ten illegal aliens being smuggled into the U.S., according to information obtained from the Terrell County Sheriff’s Office.

-After the agent initiated the traffic stop, the group of migrants got out of the vehicle and attacked the agent, the sheriff’s office reported.
-The agent fired multiple rounds striking one of the migrants two times.
+After the agent initiated the traffic stop, the group of migrants got out of the vehicle and one of the migrants attacked the agent, U.S. Border Patrol Headquarters Assistant Chief John Mennell said in a statement provided to Breitbart Texas.
+The agent fired multiple rounds striking one of the migrants times.
 The other migrants then fled on foot.

-The agent sustained injuries during the attack, the sheriff’s office stated.
-Officials transported the agent to a local hospital where doctors treated and later released him.
+The agent sustained injuries during the attack, Chief Mennell stated.
+The migrant also sustained “non-life threatening injuries.”
+Officials transported the agent and the migrant to a local hospital.
+Doctors treated and later released the Border Patrol agent.
 Officials have not disclosed the condition of the migrant.

+Border Patrol officials identified the migrant who assaulted the Border Patrol agent as a 22-year-old Guatemalan national.

 Sheriff Keith Hughes’ office stated that a manhunt is underway for the migrants who fled into the brush.

-Note: Editor’s Note: This article has been updated with additional information requested by Breitbart Texas and provided by U.S. Border Patrol officials.